WHO INSURES REVERSE MORTGAGES?

 Thankfully, through the Reverse Mortgage Stabilization Act of 2013 and changes to that law in 2015, there has been a change in reverse mortgage parameters as regards non-borrowers.
 Among the changes, if there is an underage spouse, the reverse mortgage will not become due when the borrower passes away.
 Spouses who remain and are under age 62 will be able to remain in their home.
 However, the HECM line of credit would no longer be accessible, and any monthly proceeds would cease.

-If I decide to do a Reverse Mortgage, will there be an inspection of my home?
+If I decide to take out a Reverse Mortgage, will there be an appraisal of my home?

 Yes, there will be an inspection of your home known as an appraisal.
-Your home, inside and out, will be evaluated to determine its value.
+Your home, inside and out, will be evaluated to determine its value as compared to other comparable sales in your area.
 In some cases, a second appraisal will be required, but you will not be responsible for the cost.
+If your home is valued at over 2 million dollars and considered a high-end home, a second appraisal will be required.

 Can the interest rate be locked?

-Although you cannot lock the initial or applied interest rate on a HECM ARM, your lender can generate an application, and the Expected Rate on the HECM ARM can be locked for 120 days.
-Hence, you will receive either the rate at application or the rate at closing, whichever is lower.
+Although you cannot lock the initial or applied interest rate on an FHA HECM ARM, your lender can generate an application, and the Expected Rate on the FHA HECM ARM can be locked for 120 days.
+This means you will receive either the rate at application or the rate at closing, whichever is lower.
+There is no lock on the proprietary reverse mortgage for higher-value homes.

 Does the lender own my home?